bognar-dev/bognar.dev/README.md

 My backend had the task of being there for all the Project operations and handling authorization of the user, so that only authorized user (The admin) can alter project data.

 ---

+The codebase is structured using a fairly standard Filesystem:

+- models: Definition of data and its behavior
+- controllers: handling the requests (separated in ```projects.go``` and ```auth.go```)
+- database: establishing Database connections and a Supabase storage connection
+- and ```main.go``` defining all the routes and the corresponding controllers

+---

 #### Auth-Controller
 ```go
 func Login(c *gin.Context)